cncf/wg-serverless/whitepapers/serverless-overview/README.md

 Operation/Task State	This state allows the run of one or more functions in sequence or in parallel without waiting for any event.

-Switch/Choice State	This state permits transitions to multiple other states (eg. a previous function result triggers branching/transition to different next states).
+Switch/Choice State	This state permits transitions to multiple other states (e.g. a previous function result triggers branching/transition to different next states).

 End/Stop State	This state terminates the workflow with Fail/Success.